 Don’t use copyright content:

 Make sure, you don’t have any copyrighted content on your blog or website.
 Adsense never allows such content within the blog where you want to display ads.
-So you should remove the copyrighted stuff to avoid your Adsense account to be banned.
+So you should remove the copyrighted stuff to keep your Adsense account safe.

 Copyrighted content is like a curse for Adsense.
 Whether you are using copyrighted content within your own blog or linking it to some other site having copyrighted content, both will consequently ban your Adsense account.